vakata/collection/docs/Collection.md

 public map (callable $iterator)
 ```

 Pass all values of the collection through a mutator callable, which will receive the value, key and collection
-The operation will be applied when a value needs to be extracted (not immediately)